mclearc/colinmclear.net/content/research.md

 If you&rsquo;re interested in a draft of any of the following please [email me](mailto:mclear@unl.edu).

--   Reason&rsquo;s Order: Kant on Rational Agency (book manuscript)
--   Kant on Time and Receptivity
--   Kant on Reason and Nature
 -   Hegel on the subjectivity of Kant&rsquo;s idealism

 ## Upcoming Conferences &amp; Presentations {#upcoming-conferences-and-presentations}

--   June 2022. &ldquo;Kant on Control &amp; Rationality.”
+-   June 2022.
+"Kant on Control &amp; Rationality.”
 Keynote speaker, Graduate Conference on Freedom, Action, and Control: Conceptions of Rational Agency in Kant and the European Enlightenment; University of Bucharest (online).
 -   May 2022. _Reason’s Order: Kant on the Conditions of Rational Agency_.
 Book workshop, University of Toronto.
 -   October 2021. &ldquo;Self-Consciousness &amp; Rationality.&rdquo; Colloquium, Department of Philosophy, University of Wisconsin--Madison.
 -   October 2021. &ldquo;Self-Consciousness &amp; Rationality.&rdquo; Kantian Rationality Lab,